AxeWP/wp-graphql-gravity-forms/docs/recipes/register-custom-form-field.md

 The below methods can also be used to add extended support for core Gravity Form fields that are [not yet fully supported](../form-field-support.md#experimental-fields).

+Note: You will need to [add a FormFieldValueInput](./register-custom-field-value-inputs.md) in order to be able submit/update your Gravity Forms field.

 ### Method 1: Quick and Dirty

 If you're only adding a few fields to the schema, WPGraphQL's native `register_graphql_field()` should do the trick.